marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model.md

 [^2]: The fRSB condition is an imposition on the support of the probability measure $$\mu $$ that optimizes the Parisi formula $$P_\beta(\mu) $$.
 It states that the density associated with $$\mu $$ is fully-supported in a sub-interval $$[0, q^*_\beta] $$.
 Equivalently, $$\mu $$ is strictly increasing in $$[0, q^*_\beta] $$.

-[^3]: When Jonathan and I were working on the project in the early days, we were thinking of this convex duality via the lens of mirror maps.
+[^3]: When David, Jonathan and I were working on the project in the early days, we were thinking of this convex duality via the lens of mirror maps.
 It turns out that, because of the underlying convex duality, there is a connection to be made here through the information geometry of the underlying Hessian being akin to a (flat) Bregmannian manifold.
 However, this is beyond the scope of this post and something we are investigating in ongoing work.

 [^4]: In [this]() upcoming post, we introduce the Guerra-RSB bound and prove that it can be used to show that the Parisi Variaional Principle, represented as an appropriately parameterized RPC, can be used to upper bound the free energy density of the SK model.
 We will also introduce the famed _Ghirlanda-Guerra_ identities.